-The earlier phase of the project will mainly focus on digital dissemination and engagement activities.
-As the global pandemic will not allow for face-to-face events yet, online webinars and meetings will be the main tools to ensure all target audiences and stakeholders stay up to date on the latest developments of the project.
-EGI-ACE related topics will be part of the EGI webinar series, which are planned periodically.
+The earlier phase of the project mainly focused on digital dissemination and engagement activities.
+As the global pandemic did not allow for face-to-face events, online webinars and meetings were the main tools to ensure all target audiences and stakeholders stay up to date on the latest developments of the project.
+However, the organisation of virtual webinars proved to be an efficient way to allow broader participation of various target groups.
+The project will therefore continue its online webinar programme, with additional community support events and other engagement events organised physically.

-A more detailed dissemination plan will be embedded in D1.4 Dissemination and Exploitation plan, which will also include IP management, exploitation paths, and adoption.
-In this deliverable, an overview of the dissemination activities will be mentioned in support of the communication plans.
+A more detailed dissemination plan is embedded in D1.4 Dissemination and Exploitation plan, which also includes IP management, exploitation paths, and adoption.
+In this deliverable, an overview of the dissemination activities is mentioned in support of the communication plans.

-Online communication channels will play an important role in the dissemination of the project.
-Platforms such as social media, newsletters, and websites will be populated with case studies, call for proposals, news items, explanatory videos and infographics.
-The project outcomes and results will additionally benefit from scientific journals, online events/webinars and training sessions, depending on the audience.
+Online communication channels play an important role in the dissemination of the project.
+Platforms and tools such as social media, newsletters, and websites are populated with case studies, call for proposals, news items, explanatory videos and infographics.
+The project outcomes and results additionally benefit from scientific journals, online events/webinars and training sessions, depending on the audience.

-An initial sketch of the dissemination activities, in support of communication, for each stakeholder category is displayed below.
-The table includes examples, objectives and appropriate indicators to measure the impact.
+The dissemination activities, in support of communication, for each stakeholder category is displayed below.
+Tables 4 to 7 include examples, objectives and appropriate indicators to measure the impact.

-Target audience 1 - stakeholder category: users
+Table 4: Target audience 1 - stakeholder category: Users